Straz Center for the Performing Arts

 The Straz Center for the Performing Arts is a performing arts venue in Tampa, Florida, United States.
-It opened in 1987 as the Tampa Bay Performing Arts Center, and was renamed in 2009.
+It opened in July 1987 as the Tampa Bay Performing Arts Center, and was renamed in 2009.
+The Straz Center is owned by the City of Tampa and operated by the David A. Straz, Jr. Center for the Performing Arts, Inc., a not-for-profit corporation.

 The Straz Center is located downtown on a 9 acre site along the east bank of the Hillsborough River.
 As the second largest performing arts complex in the Southeastern United States (behind the Adrienne Arsht Center for the Performing Arts), the 335000 sqft venue provides an environment for a variety of events.
-It has a leading Broadway series and produces grand opera, as well as presenting a variety of concerts, performances and events.
+It has a leading Broadway series and produces grand opera, as well as concerts, performances and events.
 The center estimates that it has a statewide economic impact of $100 million annually, generates 100,000 hotel room nights a year, and has 110 full-time and 250 part-time employees.
 Attendance runs on average 600,000 guests per year.
 In 2009, the Straz Center officially began a new program entitled the "Broadway Genesis Project," which presents premieres of musicals and plays that might move to Broadway.
 In 2018 the Straz Center went under an extensive multi-million dollar renovation that included new wood floors on the stages, new cooler LED lighting, and improved dressing rooms for performers.
 Judith Lisi was the chief executive officer for 30 years through September 2022.
-Starting October 1st, 2022, The New CEO is Greg Holland.
+Greg Holland took over as president and CEO in October 2022.

+The center is named for David A. Straz, Jr. (1942 - 2019), a Tampa banker and philanthropist.
+He ran a losing campaign for mayor of Tampa in 2019.

 Venues and facilities

 The performing arts complex consists of five distinct theaters, a rehearsal hall, retail shops, on-site restaurants and banquet facilities.
-The five individual theaters are Carol Morsani Hall (2,600+ seats), Ferguson Hall (1,042 seats), the Jaeb Theater (292 seats), the TECO Energy Foundation Theater (250 seats and the Shimberg Playhouse (130 seats).
+The five individual theaters are Carol Morsani Hall (2,600+ seats), Ferguson Hall (1,042 seats), the Jaeb Theater (292 seats), the TECO Energy Foundation Theater (250 seats) and the Shimberg Playhouse (130 seats).

 With the Patel Conservatory, the Straz Center has added 45000 sqft for its extensive education programs.
 The Conservatory features 20 studios, including two dance studios with sprung floors, a sound/lighting laboratory, technical theater workshop, rehearsal hall, costume shop, isolation/sound booth, black box theater and media arts/TV studio.
 During 2007/2008 the Conservatory served nearly 60,000 students with 2,948 classes, workshops and performances.
 In 2017, the Conservatory delivers outreach arts education services to 45 partnering schools and agencies in four counties.